Max Mannheimer: After liberation

 After his release from a lazaret, and weighing a scant 75 pounds (34 kilograms), he swore he would never again set foot on German soil.
 However, shortly thereafter, he fell in love with a young German, Elfriede Eiselt, who had been in the German Resistance, whom he married, returning to Germany in 1946.
 His second wife died from cancer in 1964.
 Until his death, he was married to an American and lived near Munich.
 He had a daughter from his second marriage and a son from his third.

 From 1947 to 1962, he worked at a Jewish welfare agency and a newspaper.
-He began painting under the name ben jakov, his Hebrew name, in the 1950s.
+He began painting under the name ben jakov (son of Jakob), in the 1950s.
 His first attempt to make paintings about the past was in 1954.
 His first show was in 1975 and numerous one-man shows in Germany and other countries followed.
 Paintings by "ben jakov" are untitled.

 He became known through his lectures about his experiences in the concentration camps.
 For decades, he never spoke about his experiences, but had suffered nightmares and depression.
 On a trip to the United States in 1986, he happened to see a swastika and fell apart, suffering a nervous breakdown.
 Since the mid-1980s, he has been giving lectures to young people and adults in schools, universities and elsewhere as an eyewitness to the horrors of Third Reich and the Nazi era.
 He also gives groups of school children tours of Dachau.
 He says that the lectures are a form of therapy for him, that he'd like to forget the past because it has given him nightmares and caused him depression, but feels a duty to those who did not survive to never forget.

 You aren’t responsible for what happened.
 But you are responsible that it won’t happen again.